 Unfortunately, Macready quarreled with the owners of Covent Garden, and he and Phelps both ended up at the Haymarket during the summer of 1839, alternating in the two leading roles in Othello.
 Much to Macready's pain, Phelps received the better reviews.
 Macready demanded that the play be withdrawn, despite the fact it was attracting full houses.
 He set about looking for a new piece, and approached Robert Browning.
 Surely, if anyone could revive poetic drama in England, Browning could.

 But Macready did not think highly of Browning's play King Victor.
 Taking over the management of Drury Lane, Macready looked for other playwrights to produce.
 He decided to stage Gerald Griffin's tragedy Gisippus, but he made a bad play even worse, revising it to divide one character into two different parts, just so no one would have a chance to challenge his own preeminence as the lead.
-Macready's friend Douglas Jerrold supplied him with a new play, Prisoner of War, but Macready looked down his nose at it, giving it scant attention.
-Unexpectedly, Prisoner of War was a success, but with Phelps in the lead.
-Macready decided to end Drury Lane's season early that year.

-In was in that October that Macready introduced his famous production of King John.
+In was in October of 1842 that Macready introduced his famous production of King John.
 Later that year, he staged the premiere of another new play, Westland Marston's The Patrician's Daughter, with Helen Faucit in the title role.
 The reviewers praised Faucit, Phelps, everyone but Macready.
 The play only lasted 11 performances.
 Macready turned down another tragedy, William Smith's Athelwold, because he felt there was not a sufficient leading role for himself.